oharsta/university-foo/README.md

 The drop wizard university-foo application was developed to showcase the use of OAuth2 and provide a basic - yet dummy - REST interface for demo and workshop purposes.

+It resulted in the full-blown - production running - framework [apis](https://github.com/OpenConextApps/apis).

 # Overview

 Included with this application is an in-memory implementation of a OAuth2 Provider to grant access tokens (something missing in the DropWizard example codebase)